Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Ejecta Models and radiative transfer simulation

 \subsection{Hydrodynamical simulations and ejecta models}

 The ejecta profile, composition, and radioactive power which are used as input to the RT simulation are based on the DD2-135 model of \citet{Kawaguchi.etal:22}.
 The merger scenario is that of a symmetric BNS merger with component masses of $M_{\mathrm{NS}} = 1.35 \, \Msol$ and the DD2 equation of state \citep[][]{Banik.etal:14}.
 This is initially simulated by a numerical relativity (NR) simulation \citep[][]{Fujibayashi.etal:20b}, the outflow data of which is used as the inner boundary conditions for the 2-D axisymmetric hydrodynamic (HD) simulation following the methodology described in \citet{Shibata.Hotokezaka:19,Kawaguchi.etal:21,Kawaguchi.etal:22}.
-The elemental abundances, as well as associated radioactive power are calculated for tracer particles in a post-processing step of the NR simulation \citep{Fujibayashi.etal:20b,Fujibayashi.etal:23}, using the \texttt{rNET} nuclear network code \citep{Wanajo:18}, and adopted in the HD simulation.
+The elemental abundances, as well as associated radioactive power are calculated for tracer particles in a post-processing step of the NR simulation \citep{Fujibayashi.etal:20b,Fujibayashi.etal:23}, using the \texttt{rNET} nuclear network code \citep{Wanajo:18}.
+The radioactive energy is thermalised according to decay product following \citet{Barnes.etal:16}, aside from fission fragments which are neglected, and adopted in the HD simulation.
+The energy deposition from the HD simulation is then used directly as the energy input to the RT simulation, taking into account the expansion of the ejecta and time-evolving thermalisation efficiencies.

-The ejecta in the HD simulation are separated into dynamical and post-merger components depending on their entrance time into the computational domain, with a cut-off of $t_{\rm{cut}} = 0.15\,$s, such that the dynamical ejecta component mass approximately agrees with that reported in the NR simulation for consistency \citep[][]{Fujibayashi.etal:20b}.
+The ejecta in the HD simulation are separated into dynamical and post-merger components depending on their entrance time into the computational domain, with a cut-off of $t_{\rm{cut}} = 0.15\,$s, such that the dynamical ejecta component mass approximately agrees with that reported in the NR simulation for consistency \citep[see][]{Fujibayashi.etal:20b,Kawaguchi.etal:21}.
 The two ejecta components are then averaged over all angles and radii in order to recover the total component masses as well as mass-weighted average abundances and radioactive heating rates.
-The dynamical component contains tidally disrupted material, as well as shock heated ejecta at the moment of contact between the two neutron stars, and is found to have a relatively high lanthanide mass-fraction of $X_{\rm{La}} = 0.054$.
-The post-merger ejecta contain neutrino-driven and viscosity driven components, the majority of which comes from the remnant accretion disc.
-The post-merger component has a markedly lower lanthanide mass-fraction of $X_{\rm{La}} = 0.002$.